Oirase Gorge: Japan’s Best Waterfalls & River Walk

 After 4 hours, the cost is 300 yen for every extra 30 minutes.

-Tip: In peak seasons, reservation is recommended.
+Tip: During peak seasons, reservations are recommended.
 Bicycles can be fully rented out in the morning.

-Important: Please ensure you have your ID when you pick up your bikes (whether you have a reservation or not).
+Important: Please ensure you have your ID when you pick up your bicycles (whether you have a reservation or not).

 Jogakura-Bridge-Aomori-Japan